 David Messineo, Publisher/Poetry Editor of Sensations Magazine - poet, historian & 2009 New Jersey State Jefferson Award for Public Service recipient - presents his original poetry based on research of American history, from his eighth published poetry collection, Historiopticon.
 Poems presented will focus primarily on NJ history, including his poems "Announcing New Jersey: 1664" & “American Bicentennial”.

 Don’t miss this opportunity to see America’s pastime played according to 19th century rules.
-Dressed in period uniforms and using period equipment, the Hoboken Nine will square off with the Elizabeth Resolutes.
+Dressed in period uniforms and using period equipment, the Hoboken Nine will be playing the Elizabeth Resolutes.

 Robert Mouland Performs